-In 2019, the Shriver Center is boldly moving forward with legislation in our home state that can expand opportunities for more people, support families, and ultimately make for #StrongerCommunities.
-Learn more about the bills we are championing this legislative session:
+In 2019, the Shriver Center boldly moved forward with legislation in our home state to expand opportunities for more people, support families, and ultimately make for #StrongerCommunities.
+Learn more about the bills we championed this legislative session:

 Providing Hot Meals for the Hungry

 The Supplemental Nutrition Assistance Program (SNAP) provides food assistance to 1.8 million Illinoisans who would otherwise go hungry.
 But this crucial support only allows for the purchase of food that can be made at home.
 This restriction limits effective access to the program for recipients who do not have a place to prepare or store food, and for those who may have barriers to using their kitchens safely.
 As such, thousands of SNAP recipients who are elderly, disabled, or experiencing homelessness are prevented from accessing hot, nutritious food that every human being deserves and needs to stay healthy.
 The Hot Meals for Hungry Illinoisans Act would bring Illinois in line with four other states who’ve implemented common-sense laws which make it possible for these SNAP recipients to use their benefits to purchase hot meals at grocery stores and restaurants which have opted in to the program.
-Help us ensure passage of the Hot Meals for Hungry Illinoisans Act by contacting your lawmakers.
+UPDATE: Both chambers of the General Assembly passed the Hot Meals for Hungry Illinoisans Act.
+Please thank them.

 Setting Student Survivors & Student Parents Up for Success